Berrysoft/msys-git-for-windows/README.md

 This repo is NOT maintained with `git-flow`.

 # `mingw-w64-git-lfs`
-It is newer than the one in the [official repo](https://github.com/msys2/MINGW-packages/tree/master/mingw-w64-git-lfs).
+It may be different from the one in the [official repo](https://github.com/msys2/MINGW-packages/tree/master/mingw-w64-git-lfs).

 # `mingw-w64-git-recall`
 Recall works with interactive UI.